UX Design: How Video Content Can Enhance User Experience

 From the perspective of how it’s made, we could mention such common types of video content for UI design:

-Live-action videos: these videos are closest to the classic filming process and feature real people, objects, or locations.
-Their major benefit is a strong collection with real life that has the great power of setting associations and encouraging viewers’ empathy.
+Live-action videos: These videos are closest to the classic filming process and feature real people, objects, or locations.
+Their primary benefit is a substantial collection with real life that has the great power of setting associations and encouraging viewers’ empathy.

 Atmospheric live-action video as a part of the home page hero section for the Lumen Museum website